-- EDTE 200 Practicum in Decoding and Fluency: (3)Assessment and Instruction (3)EDTE 201 Practicum in Comprehension: Assessment and Instruction (3)EDTE 203 Teaching and Assessing Writing in the PreK-12 classroom EDTE 205 Psychology and Sociology of Literacy (3)Instruction Part II (Take these courses ONLY after you have completed Tier I.) EDTE 202 Language and Literacy Development in (3)Multicultural Settings EDTE 206 - (3) EDTE 206 Leadership in Literacy(3) Select one of the following: - EDTE 207 Advanced Practicum in Reading Difficulties: Assessment and Intervention OR EDTE 209 Literature for the Diverse PreK-12 - Classroom: Issues, Models and Strategies
+(3) EDTE 200 Practicum in Decoding and Fluency: Assessment and Instruction (3) EDTE 201 Practicum in Comprehension: Assess- ment and Instruction (3) EDTE 203 Teaching and Assessing Writing in the PreK-12 classroom (3) EDTE 205 Psychology and Sociology of Literacy Instruction

+Tier II (Take these courses ONLY after you have completed Tier I.)

+1

+(3) EDTE 202 Language and Literacy Development in

+Multicultural Settings

+(3) EDTE 206 Leadership in Literacy

+(3) EDTE 207 Advanced Practicum in Reading

+Difficulties: Assessment and Intervention

+(3) EDTE 209 Literature for the Diverse PreK-12

+Classroom: Issues, Models and Strategies

-B. Other Required Courses (6 units) (see Graduate Program Coordinator regarding preferred sequence)
+B. Other Required Course (3 units)

-- (3) EDTE 250 Education Research - (3) EDTE 251 Education for a Democratic Pluralistic Society - C. Culminating Requirement (6 units) - (3) EDTE 290 Seminar for Culminating Experience (Instructor permission) (a) EDTE 502 - (3) EDTE 503 Culminating Experience: Language and Literacy (EDTE 250, EDTE 290)
+(3) EDTE 250 Educational Research

+C. Culminating Requirement (6 units)

+(3) EDTE 290 Seminar for Culminating Experience (instructor permission)

+(3) EDTE 503 Culminating Experience: Language and Literacy (EDTE 250, EDTE 290)

-For approved Department Thesis/Project format, information about registration and graduation requirements, see Department of Teacher Education, Graduate Degree Program -Common Requirements.
+For approved Department Thesis/Project format, information about registration and graduation requirements, see Department of Teacher Education, Graduate Degree Program - Common Requirements.

 Note: Credit is given upon completion of a thesis, project, or other approved culminating experience.
 For the Master of Arts in Education (Language and Literacy).
 Open only to the graduate student who has been advanced to candidacy for the master's degree and has secured the permission of his/her Culminating Experience Chair and the Graduate Coordinator.
-All forms may be obtained in the Department office, the Department of Teacher Education Graduate Student Handbook, and on the Web at http://edweb.csus.edu/departments/edte/graduate.html.
+All forms may be obtained in the department office, the Department of Teacher Education Graduate Student Manual, and on the Web at http://edweb.csus.edu/departments/edte/graduate.html.